-How a Kansas City Entrepreneur Rebuilt His Business by Saying 'No'
+How a Kansas City Entrepreneur Rebuilt His Business by Learning When to Say 'No'

 “Dad, it’s raining in the living room.”